 Jeremy Lin gave the Knicks a shot of Linsanity last night in Charlotte, dropping 26 on his former team in a 97-84 Hornets victory.
 Lin penetrated constantly, getting fouled and going 10-of-10 from the line.
 Line also drove and dished, getting assists on buckets inside and outside.
 (He finished with five assists and five rebounds.)
 Here’s the simple equation with Lin: when he gets time, he performs.
 Plain and simple.
 Jeremy Lin gets into the lane as well as any guard this side of Paul and Parker — no exaggeration.
 And he has great court vision as he penetrates.
 If he could up his shooting percentage (7-of-17) he’d give even more fits than he does to defenses.

 Why did Lin play so well?
 Because he had his spot locked up: Lin played 40 minutes as the Hornets were playing without Nic Batum, Jeremy Lamb, Al Jefferson and Cody Zeller.
 Kemba Walker (7-of-25) couldn’t shoot straight either.
 Lin was game-high +23, despite committing five turnovers.
 (Chalk those up to hyper-aggressive play.)
-Charlotte has to wonder -- as Lin fans always do -- what would happen if they utilized Lin this prominently when they weren’t decimated by injury.The BEST SALES on Amazon NOW ]
+Charlotte has to wonder — as Lin fans always do — what would happen if they utilized Lin this prominently when they weren’t decimated by injury.Up to 70% off on Hottest Amazon Deals]